DataSeer/dataseer-ml/Readme.md

 The result of the service is a TEI file representing the article, enriched with sentence boundaries and predicted data set information.

 ![Fluorometry](doc/images/fluorometry.png)

-The _Fluorometry_ dataset class word cloud.
+Above, the _Fluorometry_ dataset class word cloud.

 ## Training